Ibrahim Iskandar of Johor: Business

 Ibrahim Iskandar, has defended his involvement in various businesses, including property development and a power plant project, explaining that he could not rely solely on his RM27,000 monthly allowance.
 In an interview with The Star, Sultan Ibrahim emphasized the long-standing tradition of the Johor royal family engaging in business ventures, which began in the 19th century with gambier and black pepper trading.
 He asserted that it is legitimate for royalty to be involved in business and that he has been transparent about his ventures, stating, "I must earn a living, like ordinary Malaysians."
 The palace emphasized that the Johor sultans have historically donated their entire state government allocations to benefit the people of Johor.

-Cooking

-Sultan Ibrahim is known for his culinary skills and his ability to prepare a variety of dishes.
-On 26 October 2024, he cooked Japanese curry for his officers.

 Sports

 Sultan Ibrahim has keen interest in sports, especially polo, which has led him to participate in various tournaments up to the international level.
 He is also interested in tennis, water surfing, shooting, driving sports cars, and parachuting.

 A motorcycle enthusiast, Sultan Ibrahim is the founder of the annual motorcycling tour event Kembara Mahkota Johor.